kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 Using AuthKEM with Falcon-512 in the certificate chain remains an attractive option, however: the certificate issuance process, because it is mostly offline, could perhaps be set up in a way to protect the Falcon implementation against attacks.
+Falcon signature verification is fast and does not require floating-point arithmetic.
 Avoiding online usage of Falcon in TLS 1.3 requires two implementations of the signature verification routines, i.e., Dilithium and Falcon, on top of the key exchange algorithm.